Esri/mapbook-ios/docs/index.md

 }
 ```

-To tell iOS to call back like this, the Mapbook App configures a `URL Type` in the `Info.plist` file.
+To tell iOS to call back like this, Offline Mapbook configures a `URL Type` in the `Info.plist` file.

 <img src="/docs/images/configure-url-type.png" width="900"  />

 Note the value for URL Schemes.
 Combined with the text `auth` to make `mapbook-ios://auth`, this is the [redirect URI](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/browser-based-user-logins/#configuring-a-redirect-uri) that you configured when you registered your app [here](https://developers.arcgis.com/dashboard/).
 For more details on the user authorization flow, see the [Authorize REST API](https://developers.arcgis.com/rest/users-groups-and-items/authorize.htm).

-For more details on configuring the Mapbook App for OAuth, see [the main README.md](https://github.com/Esri/mapbook-ios#2-configuring-the-project)
+For more details on configuring the Offline Mapbook for OAuth, see [the main README.md](https://github.com/Esri/mapbook-ios#2-configuring-the-project)

 ### Identify